camelgod/playnite-setup-guide/README.md

-# List of Emulators
+# 2. Emulator Configuration

-The fastest way to get set up is to install Retroarch and just grab the cores, scan the Retroarch folder with Playnite and it will register the cores as emulators.
+The fastest way to get set up is to install [Retroarch](https://github.com/libretro/RetroArch) and just grab the cores, scan the Retroarch folder with Playnite and it will register the cores as emulators.

 This allows you to set your settings inside Retroarch one time, and have it work across the cores.

-Go to the Configure Emulators menu, open each retroarch profile, copy the original built-in arguments, and then check "Override Emulator Arguments", and add -f to each one in the beginning.
+Go to the Configure Emulators menu, open each retroarch profile, copy the original built-in arguments, and then check "Override Emulator Arguments", and add -f to each one in the beginning to launch them in fullscreen.

 ## Systems